Thornbridge Hall, a grade 2 listed country house in the heart of the Peak District, Derbyshire

 GARDEN OPENING TIMES

-Our beautiful gardens are open to the general public on every Wednesday and Thursday from 9am-5pm until the end of September 2018
+Our beautiful gardens, cafe and nursery are open to the general public every Wednesday and Thursday from 9am-5pm from April until the end of September 2019.
+Additionally the gardens will be open on Tuesdays in June, July and August 2019.

 PLan your trip